Kokos001/SQL/sqlex/README.txt

-There are SQL tasks decisions from "sql-ex.ru" site in this folder.
+There are SQL tasks solutions from "sql-ex.ru" site in this folder.

 Review DB:
 The database scheme consists of four tables: